Why Sell on Wechat?

 WeChat Stores = The Shop Front

-Actively Driving Traffic & Sales Prospects
+How to Actively Driving Traffic & Sales Prospects to Sell on Wechat?

-- Ensure you have a strong call to action, what are the incentives provided to follow your account and engage with your page.
+- Ensure you have strong call to action, what are the incentives provided to follow your account and engage with your page.
 Ensure you are pushing exclusive discounts, offers and limited time only sales.